AltahhanAi/Data_Science/docs/content/unit4/04_01b_example_linear_regression.md

 ##Inference in Linear Regression Models

-The idea is that later on when we want to know the y of a given x we can extrapolate or interpolate.
+The idea is that later on when we want to know the $y$ of a given $x$ we can extrapolate or interpolate.
 So if we assume that the previous linear regression model has the formula
 $y=2x+10$ then given that $x=2$ then we can immediately infer from our model that $y=2 \times 2+10=14$.
-Similarly, given any regression model we can ask the model to predict for us a value y given an input x.
+Similarly, given any regression model we can ask the model to predict for us a value $y$ given an input $x$.
 In the next sections we will see how we can actually build or train such linear regression models.
 We start by formulating the regression problem in a proper mathematical framework and we will see how we can train a linear regression model via a set of algorithms.

 ##Problem Formulation